Paul1337/JTester/Readme.md

 - `toBeTruthy()`
 - `toBeNaN()`

-Also, it supports **not** keyword to build inversed tests, like this:
+Also, we support **not** keyword to build inversed tests, like this:
 ```js
 expect(10).not.toBe(20)
 ```